cboard-org/ccboard/README.md

 > - `FACEBOOK_CLIENT_TOKEN`
 > - `FACEBOOK_APP_NAME`

-5. To use the Google Analytics plugin GoogleService-info.plist file in the project's root folder or decrypt it using the openssl command stored in the config.yml file:
+5. Add `GoogleService-info.plist` and `google-services.json` file in the project's root folder or decrypt them using the openssl commands stored in the config.yml file:

 ```bash
 openssl aes-256-cbc -d -md sha256 \